View/download the original article published on Source Security here

 “Over the next five years, we will definitely see a massive shift to IP solutions because they are becoming more cost-effective to deploy and are delivering superior video quality and flexibility to users,” says Cusson.

-A big advantage of healthcare facilities making the transition to IP is easy access of real-time video any time from any computer
+A big advantage of healthcare facilities making the transition to IP is easy to access real-time video any time from any computer

 Arecont Vision SurroundVideo